Nolah Signature 12''

 Medium firm: 6/10

-Casper has four layers that are a blend of different kinds of memory foam.
+The best memory foam mattress for hip pain, the Casper mattress, has four layers that are a blend of different kinds of memory foam.
 The foams start out soft and then get firmer as they descend.
 This relieves shoulder pressure, yet supports your hip joints.

 All sleep positions can benefit from the Casper mattress.
 It keeps side sleepers’ spines straight and responds to their movements.
 It doesn’t strain the neck and back muscles of back sleepers.
 Stomach sleepers reap the benefits of the zoned support because it provides even weight distribution.